NVIDIA/TensorRT/samples/python/python_plugin/README.md

 ## Baseline: Using a C++ plugin

 To establish a baseline, we first demonstrate a C++ plugin implementing circular padding.
-The relevant files can be found in the `circ_plugin_cpp` folder: the included `CMakeLists.txt` can be used to build the shared library `licirc_pad_plugin.so` / `circ_pad_plugin.dll`.
+The relevant files can be found in the `circ_plugin_cpp` folder: the included `CMakeLists.txt` can be used to build the shared library `libcirc_pad_plugin.so` / `circ_pad_plugin.dll`.

 ```bash
 cd $TRT_OSSPATH/samples/python/trt_python_plugin